aalbayda/hear-hear-v2/README.md

 # hear-hear-v2

 Online competitive debate Discord bot; revamped to accommodate slash commands.
+Currently serves over 5000 servers and countless debaters.
 There are plans to expand its features.
 Feel free to reach out for suggestions.

 # Commands